fadeoutsoftware/WASDI/docs/PythonCookbook/SavePayload.rst

 Save Payload
 =========================================
-This snippet show how to save a payload as additional output of your application.
+This snippet demonstrates how to save a payload as additional output of your application.
 WASDI apps are mainly meant to create new products that will be added to the workspace.
 But often you may want to save also other information: the payload is the solution.
 Payloads are just a string you can save.
 Usually, the payload is in JSON format.
-The user can see the payload from the WASDI Editor.
+The user can view the payload in the WASDI Editor.

 Prerequisites